Scholarship Applications Now Being Accepted

 ED-339 Children's Literature: Multicultural Literature for PK-9

-In this class, students will read, discuss, and analyze children's and young adult literature by people of diverse backgrounds including diversity in race, ethnicity, class, gender, sexual orientation, ability, language, and country.
+In this class, students read, discuss, and analyze children’s and young adult literature by people of diverse backgrounds, including race, ethnicity, class, gender, sexual orientation, ability, language, and country.
 Genres and formats may include fiction, nonfiction, biographies, novels in verse, graphic novels, fairy tales, fantasy, and wordless books.
-While children's and young adult literature will comprise the primary texts in this course, secondary sources from education, linguistics, English, history, sociology, anthropology, women's studies and communications will provide context and theory to guide analysis.
+While children’s and young adult literature comprise the primary texts in this course, secondary sources from education, linguistics, English, history, sociology, anthropology, women’ studies and communications provide context and theory to guide analysis.

 3 credits